-The following tables present selected consolidated information which has been derived from our audited consolidated financial statements as at April 4, 2010, 2009 and 2008 and for the financial years then ended.
+The following tables present selected consolidated information which has been derived from our audited consolidated financial statements as of April 4, 2009, 2008 and 2007 and for the financial years then ended.

 The following data should be read in conjunction with our audited consolidated financial statements and the notes thereto incorporated by reference herein as well as the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations".